The top of a cake with hot pink roses, napkins and spoons.

 I gave these store bought cupcake a mini makeover for Easter.
 I used violet blooms, mint and jelly beans.

-A lemon cake with white frosting. the top is decorated with lemon slices, rosemary and pansies.
+A lemon cake with white frosting.
+The top is decorated with lemon slices, rosemary and pansies.

 This yummy lemon cake was topped with slices of fresh lemon, fresh pansies and rosemary as the greenery.